nimasha33/Photo-sharing-social-network/README.md

 Simple and quick registration process for users to join the community.
 Photo Upload:

-Seamlessly upload and share your memorable photos with others.
+Seamlessly uploads and share your memorable photos with others.
 Tagging Friends:

 Enhance social connections by tagging friends in your shared photos.
-Explore Feed:
+Explore Feeds:

 Discover a curated feed of captivating photos from other users.
 Comments: